Precocious Puberty

 Diagnosis

-Blood tests may be done.
+Blood tests may be done to check hormone levels.

-Pictures may be taken with:
+Pictures of the body may be taken with:

 • X-ray